 Faculty in the College are strongly committed to teaching and to their students’ learning.
 Faculty members mentor students in Honors work, independent study projects, and internships.
-Faculty in the College do research at the cutting edge of their disciplines, as well as participate in fifteen university research centers and institutes that bring research and creative achievements to the local community and global audiences.
+Faculty in the College produce research at the cutting edge of their disciplines, as well as participate in fifteen university research centers and institutes that bring research and creative achievements to the local community and global audiences.

 Teaching, Research, and Service

 Professor Jean Rhodes is the research director of the UMass Boston/MENTOR Research Alliance.
 Our professors teach and conduct major research.
 Read More